shaefner-usgs/easy-web-forms/README.md

 ### MySQL

-Create a MySQL table on the server with field names that correspond to the name attribute of each form control/group you add.
-Additional fields are needed to store optional [metadata](#options) for each record if you enable metadata:
+Create a MySQL table on the server with field names that correspond to the name attribute of each form control/group that you add.
+Additional fields are needed to store optional [metadata](#options) for each record if enabled:

+* browser (Type VARCHAR)
 * datetime (Type DATETIME)
 * ip (Type VARCHAR)
-* browser (Type VARCHAR)

 No metadata fields are included by default.
 Adding an auto-incrementing 'id' field is recommended.

-It is recommended to set the MySQL encoding to utf8mb4 for the database, table and fields to accommodate all characters and symbols.
+It is recommended to set the MySQL encoding to 'utf8mb4' for the database, table and fields to accommodate all characters and symbols.

 ## Building/Compiling